 5.5; “Specifications Common to all H.264/AVC IRDs and Bitstreams”

-5.6; “H.264/AVC SDTV IRDs and Bitstreams.
+5.6; “H.264/AVC SDTV IRDs and Bitstreams”.
 The minimum profile requirements for NorDig IRD for SDTV content is shall support High Profile at Level 3.0 bitstreams.

 5.7.1; “Specifications common to all H.264/AVC HDTV IRDs and Bitstreams”.